cyphar/orca-build/README.md

   <--- [runc]
   ---> [umoci]
   <--- [umoci]
-orca[INFO] BUILD: finished
+orca-build[INFO] BUILD: finished
 ```

 ### Installation ###

 I don't know how to do the whole "installation" thing with Python, so here's
-how you install `orca`.
+how you install `orca-build`.
 It only depends on the standard library (and having the
 above tools in your `$PATH`):

 ```
-% sudo install -m0755 -D orca.py /usr/bin/orca
+% sudo install -m0755 -D orca-build /usr/bin/orca-build
 ```

 I've only tested it with Python 3.6, but it should work with most modern Python